How to pack the perfect picnic

-Whether you're enjoying an alfresco feast or a simple, laid-back lunch, eating outdoors requires planning ahead.
-From choosing your kit to transportable treats, we've got everything you need for the best picnic ever...
+Whether you're enjoying an al fresco feast or laid-back lunch, eating outdoors requires planning.
+From choosing kit to transportable treats, we've got your picnic needs covered

-There's no need to risk a funny tummy if you plan and pack carefully.
-Cold boxes and ice packs are essential to make sure that items normally stored in the fridge stay as cool as possible, so keep things like meat pies, fish or dairy dishes stowed away, and don't delay tucking in once you've reached your destination.
+- There's no need to risk a funny tummy if you plan and pack carefully.
+Cool boxes and ice packs are essential to keep refrigerated items as cool as possible.
+So, store things like meat pies, fish, or dairy dishes properly, and don't delay digging in once you've reached your destination.

-While it may look appealing to lay out your fare for all to see, keeping your food on ice for as long as possible will reduce the risk of having to throw out anything that's sat in the baking sun all day.
-Assistant food editor Miriam suggests cutting dishes such as quiche into wedges, and serving them up directly from the cool box.
-Finally, carry some hand wipes or anti-bacterial gel, and make sure that everyone's hands are clean before they chow down.
+- While it may look appealing to lay out your fare for all to see, keeping your food on ice for as long as possible will reduce the risk of having to discard anything that's been sitting in the sun all day.

 Find out more about how to transport food safely.

 Once you've assembled your apparatus, it's time to plan your picnic provisions.
-Sandwiches, pies, Scotch eggs and chicken drumsticks are considered classic picnic treats for a reason – they're all finger foods that travel well.
-Make a batch of perfectly portioned mini pork pies with piccalilli, or bake a big pork and rabbit pie to enjoy as a centrepiece.
+Sandwiches, pies, scotch eggs, sausage rolls and chicken drumsticks are considered classic picnic treats for a reason – they're all finger foods that travel well.
+Layer up a picnic baguette with salami, spinach, basil, pesto and mozzarella for a mouthwatering bite with or create a colourful veggie rainbow sandwich.
+Make a batch of perfectly portioned mini pork pies with piccalilli, or take inspiration from South America, with these delicious fried beef & chorizo empanadas.
 Bacon-wrapped or spicy Coronation drumsticks are also guaranteed to please a crowd.

-Go gourmet with chorizo Scotch quail's eggs or whip up a lighter batch of vegetarian falafel Scotch eggs.
-Miriam suggests taking your chilled dishes out of the fridge and wrapping in foil, then in bubble wrap before putting into your cool box, to keep them at a safe temperature for as long as possible.
+Go gourmet with chorizo scotch quail's eggs and smoked salmon scotch eggs or whip up a lighter batch of vegetarian falafel scotch eggs.
+We suggest taking your chilled dishes out of the fridge and wrapping in foil, then in bubble wrap before putting into your cool box, to keep them at a safe temperature for as long as possible.

 More portable classics...